RubixML/ML/README.md

 ---
 ### Estimators
-Estimators consist of various [Classifiers](#classifiers), [Regressors](#regressors), [Clusterers](#clusterers), and [Anomaly Detectors](#anomaly-detectors) that make *predictions* based on their training.
-Estimators that can be trained using data are called *Learners* and they can be supervised or unsupervised depending on the task.
-Estimators can employ methods on top of the basic Estimator API by implementing a number of addon interfaces such as [Online](#online), [Probabilistic](#probabilistic), and [Persistable](#persistable).
-A basic Estimator is one that outputs an array of predictions given a dataset of unknown or testing samples.
+Estimators consist of various [Classifiers](#classifiers), [Regressors](#regressors), [Clusterers](#clusterers), [Embedders](#embedders), and [Anomaly Detectors](#anomaly-detectors) that make *predictions* based on their training.
+Estimators that can be trained using data are called *Learners* and they can either be supervised or unsupervised depending on the task.
+Estimators can employ methods on top of the basic API by implementing a number of addon interfaces such as [Online](#online), [Probabilistic](#probabilistic), [Persistable](#persistable), and [Verbose](#verbose).
+The most basic Estimator is one that outputs an array of predictions given a dataset of unknown or testing samples.

 To make predictions, pass the estimator a dataset object filled with samples you'd like to predict:
 ```php
 public predict(Dataset $dataset) : array
 ```

-> **Note**: The return value of `predict()` is an array containing the predictions indexed in the order in which they were fed in.
+> **Note**: The return value of `predict()` is an array containing the predictions indexed in the same order that they were fed into the estimator.

 ### Learner

-Most estimators are able to be trained using data.
-These estimators are called *Learners* and require a training dataset to be passed in to the `train()` method before they can make predictions.
+Most estimators have the ability to be trained using data.
+These estimators are called *Learners*.
+Learners have a method called `train()` and require training before they are able make predictions.
+Training is the process of feeding data to the learner so that it can learn the function that maps input samples to their appropriate output values.

-To train an estimator pass it a training dataset:
+To train an learner pass it a training dataset:
 ```php
 public train(Dataset $training) : void
 ```